Peggy Schuyler: Personal life

 In June 1783, Peggy married Stephen Van Rensselaer III (1764–1839), a distant cousin, who was 19 at the time; she was almost 25 when they eloped.
 Stephen was the eldest child of Stephen Van Rensselaer II, the ninth patroon of Rensselaerswyck, and Catharina Livingston, daughter of Philip Livingston, a signer of the Declaration of Independence.
 The Van Rensselaers were one of the richest and most politically influential families in New York.
 Some friends and family argued that Van Rensselaer was "far too young" to be married, but most agreed that the marriage to Peggy would help further his career.
 Upon attaining his majority at age 21, Van Rensselaer assumed responsibility as lord of Van Rensselaer Manor as his father had died when he was only five years old.
 By 1789, their marriage had resulted in three children, all of whom were baptized at the Dutch Reformed Church in Albany.
 Only one survived to adulthood: Stephen Van Rensselaer IV (1789–1868).

 Peggy became ill in 1799.
 Her condition worsened during the winter of 1800–01, and she died on March 14, 1801.
 According to Ron Chernow, Alexander Hamilton was in Albany for legal business when her health declined.
 "Hamilton visited her bedside often and kept Eliza posted on developments.
 When Hamilton finished his court work, Peggy asked him to stay for a few days, and he complied with her wishes.
 In mid-March, Hamilton had to send Eliza a somber note: ‘On Saturday, my dear Eliza, your sister took leave of her sufferings and friends, I trust, to find repose and happiness in a better country.’"
 She was originally buried in the family plot at the Van Rensselaer estate, and later reinterred at Albany Rural Cemetery.

-Relationship with Alexander Hamilton

-In view of a flirtatious attitude that fueled contemporary gossip, there has long been speculation that Peggy Schuyler's sister Angelica had a romantic relationship with Alexander Hamilton, who was married to their sister Elizabeth.
-Correspondence between Hamilton and Angelica, now preserved in the Library of Congress, demonstrates strong friendship and affection.
-Hamilton biographer Ron Chernow wrote that "the attraction between Hamilton and Angelica was so potent and obvious that many people assumed they were lovers.
-At the very least, theirs was a friendship of unusual ardor."
-Hamilton biographer Willard Sterne Randall and Albany historian Warren Roberts state that Angelica Schuyler Church and Alexander Hamilton did have an affair, while Peggy maintained a correspondence with Hamilton that was purely platonic.
-She first began writing to him in 1780, after he began courting her sister.